Termination rates: North America

 Fixed-line termination rates are below 1 ¢/min.
 The providers are free to negotiate termination rates as long as they are symmetric.

-Mobile termination rates in Mexico are currently regulated by the Ley Federal de Telecomunicaciones y Radiodifusión.
+Mobile termination rates (MTRs) in Mexico are currently regulated by the Ley Federal de Telecomunicaciones y Radiodifusión.
 América Móvil group, consisting of Telcel in mobile services, and Telmex and Telnor in fixed services was declared incumbent in 2014 by the Federal Telecommunications Institute agency in Mexico.
 Because of this, and article 131 of the Federal Law, Telcel, Telmex and Telnor cannot charge a termination rates to other agents.
 In mobile services, Telefónica and AT&T charged $0.1869 MXN per minute for voice termination services and $0.0189 for SMS termination services in 2016.
 For 2017, the termination rates both operators charge will be $0.1906 MXN per minute for voice termination services, and $0.0250 for SMS termination services.

 Asia

 Mobile termination rates are 0.90 paisa per minute (nationwide) and Fixed line termination rates ranges from 0.65 to 1.20 paisa per minute (as per call type on the bases of distance.

 Mobile termination rate for domestic voice call is 18 Paisa per minute charged based on actual duration.
 For domestic SMS service, mobile termination rate is 4.5 Paisa per SMS.
 For domestic MMS service, mobile termination rate is 60 Paisa per MMS.
-Mobile Termination Rate (MTR) for video call is yet to be fixed by operator / regulator.
+Mobile termination rate for video call is yet to be fixed by operator / regulator.
 International voice termination to Bangladesh is 1.5 US cents per minute.

 Termination charge for calls to Basic (Fixed, Wireless (Fixed), and Mobile with limited mobility) and Cellular networks would be uniform @ Rs.
 0.30 per minute.

 The same termination charge would be applicable for all types of calls viz.
 Local, National Long Distance and International Long Distance.